gohugoio/hugo/content/en/content-management/summaries.md

 ### Automatic summary splitting

-By default, Hugo automatically takes the first 70 words of your content as its summary and stores it into the `.Summary` page variable for use in your templates.
-You may customize the summary length by setting `summaryLength` in your [site configuration](/getting-started/configuration/).
+By default, Hugo automatically takes the first 70 words of your content as its summary.
+Access this value from a template using the [`Summary`] method on a `Page` object.
+You may customize the summary length by setting [`summaryLength`] in your site configuration.

+[`Summary`]: /methods/page/summary
+[`summaryLength`]: /getting-started/configuration/#summarylength

 {{% note %}}
 You can customize how HTML tags in the summary are loaded using functions such as `plainify` and `safeHTML`.
 {{% /note %}}

 {{% note %}}
 The Hugo-defined summaries are set to use word count calculated by splitting the text by one or more consecutive whitespace characters.
-If you are creating content in a `CJK` language and want to use Hugo's automatic summary splitting, set `hasCJKLanguage` to `true` in your [site configuration](/getting-started/configuration/).
+If you are creating content in a [`CJK`] language and want to use Hugo's automatic summary splitting, set [`hasCJKLanguage`] to `true` in your site configuration.

+[`CJK`]: /getting-started/glossary/#cjk
+[`hasCJKLanguage`]: /getting-started/configuration/#hascjklanguage
 {{% /note %}}

 ### Manual summary splitting